IBM-Cloud/docs/services/vpn/index.md

 # Getting started with {{site.data.keyword.vpn_short}}
 {: #vpn}
-*Last updated: 04 June 2016*
+*Last updated: 08 June 2016*
 {: .last-updated}

 The {{site.data.keyword.vpn_full}} service for Bluemix&reg; is available to securely access IBM Containers (Docker containers) inside the IBM Bluemix cloud environment.
 You can use the IBM Bluemix cloud environment as an extension of your corporate data center.
 You can also connect with the SoftLayer servers using the IBM VPN service.
 {:shortdesc}

-Before you begin, ensure that you have an IBM Docker container ready to use.
-See [IBM Containers for Bluemix](https://www.ng.bluemix.net/docs/containers/container_index.html) for details on how to create and manage IBM Containers.
+Before you begin, ensure that you have a Docker container ready to use by adding one with IBM Containers.
+See [IBM Containers](https://www.ng.bluemix.net/docs/containers/container_index.html) for details about how to create and manage IBM Containers.

 To get started, select the **Virtual Private Network** service instance tile on the Bluemix dashboard.
 Complete the following steps:

-1. Configure the {{site.data.keyword.vpn_short}} gateway by selecting **CREATE GATEWAY**.
+1. Configure the {{site.data.keyword.vpn_short}} gateway by selecting **Create Gateway**.
 A default gateway is created.
 If required, edit the gateway configuration as shown in the following steps.
 {: #gateway}

   1. Select **EDIT**.